ImPrankster/me-imprankster/articles/about-me.md

 I'm currently a sutdent living in Shanghai, This Blog is mainly for documenting my life and showcasing some of the project I've been working on.

-I'm interested in Tech, Gaming, Interactive & Media Design, and Front End & Game Devlopment.
+Interested in Tech, Gaming, Graphic Design, Front End & Game Devlopment.

 The articles will mainly be related to these topics, or just some random thoughts I had.

-You can also find me on [Github](https://github.com/ImPrankster) and many other platforms, Use Telegram to contact [me](https://t.me/ImPrankster).
+You can also find me on [Github](https://github.com/ImPrankster).

-If you want to use this website as a template, there is a Blog website template repo under my github account, feel free to use it.
+If you want to use the blog template created by me, go to [here](https://github.com/ImPrankster/blog-template-next).

 Have a nice day!